Meet Your Bartenders

 About Our Palates

-Alex is the home bartender of Sips From Scripts.
+Alex is the bartender of Sips From Scripts.
 When he’s not working at his day job in finance, he makes all of our drinks, works on our original recipes, researches and buys new ingredients, manages our relationships with brands, and does most of our copywriting.
-Thanks to years of enjoying bartending as a hobby, working as a bartender at a winery, and being part of the online cocktail community, he now has a fairly developed palate and prefers drier, more bitter beverages.
+Thanks to years of enjoying bartending as a hobby, working at a winery, and being part of the online cocktail community, he now has a fairly developed palate and prefers drier, more bitter beverages.

 About Our Rating System